hamdyaea/Daylight-GNU-Linux/README.md

 ## Last version

-The linux kernel is now upgraded to the 5.x version All packages are upgraded to the Debian 10 version or to the cutting edge version (experimental) for all current softwares Added compatibility for the Raspberry Pi 4
+The linux kernel is now upgraded to the 5.x version.

+All packages are upgraded to the Debian 10 version or to the cutting edge version (experimental) for all current softwares.

+Added compatibility for the Raspberry Pi 4

 The last version is the branch Version 4